ynput/OpenPype/website/docs/dev_settings.md

 - entity must have defined `"label"` if is not used as widget
 - is set as group if any parent is not group (can't have children as group)
 - may be with or without `"label"` (only for GUI)
-    - `"label"` must be set to be able mark item as group with `"is_group"` key set to True
+	- `"label"` must be set to be able to mark item as group with `"is_group"` key set to True
-- item with label can visually wrap it's children
+- item with label can visually wrap its children
 	- this option is enabled by default to turn off set `"use_label_wrap"` to `False`
 	- label wrap is by default collapsible
 		- that can be set with key `"collapsible"` to `True`/`False`
 		- with key `"collapsed"` as `True`/`False` can be set that is collapsed when GUI is opened (Default: `False`)
 	- it is possible to add lighter background with `"highlight_content"` (Default: `False`)
 		- lighter background has limits of maximum applies after 3-4 nested highlighted items there is not much difference in the color
-- for UI porposes was added `enum_is_horizontal` which will make combobox appear next to children inputs instead of on top of them (Default: `False`)
+- for UI purposes was added `enum_is_horizontal` which will make combobox appear next to children inputs instead of on top of them (Default: `False`)
 	- this has extended ability of `enum_on_right` which will move combobox to right side next to children widgets (Default: `False`)
 - output is dictionary `{the "key": children values}`
 - using this type as template item for list type can be used to create infinite hierarchies